openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `prefix` - a path (specified as per [Section 2.2.2](#222-paths)), and used as described in [Section 2.4.1](#24-1-path-prefixes).
 The prefix is applied to all paths within the `GetRequest` message.
 *   `path` - a set of paths (expressed as per [Section 2.2.2](#222-paths)) for which the client is requesting a data snapshot from the target.
 The path specified MAY utilize wildcards.
-In the case that the path specified is not valid, the target MUST populate the `error` field of the `GetResponse` message indicating an error code of `InvalidArgument` and SHOULD provide information about the invalid path in the error message`.`
+In the case that the path specified is not valid, the target MUST populate the `error` field of the `GetResponse` message indicating an error code of `InvalidArgument` and SHOULD provide information about the invalid path in the error message.
 *   `type` - the type of data that is requested from the target.
 The valid values for type are described below.
 *   `encoding` - the encoding that the target should utilise to serialise the subtree of the data tree requested.
 The type MUST be one of the encodings specified in [Section 2.3](#23-encoding-data-in-an-update-message).
 If the `Capabilities` RPC has been utilised, the client SHOULD use an encoding advertised as supported by the target.
 If the encoding is not specified, JSON MUST be used.
 If the target does not support the specified encoding, the target MUST populate the error field of the `GetResponse` message, specifying an error of `InvalidArgument`.
 The error message MUST indicate that the specified encoding is unsupported.
 *   `use_models` - a set of `ModelData` messages (defined in [Section 2.6.1](#261-the-modeldata-message)) indicating the schema definition modules that define the data elements that should be returned in response to the Get RPC call.
-The semantics of the `use_models` field are defined in [Section 2.6](#26-schema-definition-models)..
+The semantics of the `use_models` field are defined in [Section 2.6](#26-schema-definition-models).

 Since the data tree stored by the target may consist of different types of data (e.g., values that are operational in nature, such as protocol statistics) - the client MAY specify that a subset of values in the tree are of interest.
 In order for such filtering to be implemented, the data schema on the target MUST be annotated in a manner which specifies the type of data for individual leaves, or subtrees of the data tree.